-A journalist interviewed one of the STARD investigators, Maurizio Fava, a prominent psychiatrist, who acknowledged that the 3% success rate was accurate and that the investigators knew this all along.648
+A journalist interviewed one of the STAR\D investigators, Maurizio Fava, a prominent psychiatrist, who acknowledged that the 3% success rate was accurate and that the investigators knew this all along.

-The many STARD papers display highly selective reporting of outcomes, numerous false claims, contradictory statements, and even pure fiction.
+The many STAR\D papers display highly selective reporting of outcomes, numerous false claims, contradictory statements, and even pure fiction.
 As of mid-2011, despite over 100 papers having been published, 11 prespecified outcomes had still not been reported.
-One paper stated in the abstract that suicidal ideation was seen in only 0.7% of the patients, and the authors said that their study provides new evidence to suggest little to no relation between use of a selective serotonin reuptake inhibitor and self-reported suicidal ideation.
-This statement was contradicted by some of the same authors who, in other papers, mentioned suicidal ideation in 6.3% and 8.6% of those on citalogram in STARD, i.e. 10 times more.
+One paper stated in the abstract that suicidal ideation was seen in only 0.7% of the patients, and the authors said that their study "provides new evidence to suggest little to no relation between use of a selective serotonin reuptake inhibitor and self-reported suicidal ideation."
+This statement was contradicted by some of the same authors who, in other papers, mentioned suicidal ideation in 6.3% and 8.6% of those on citalopram in STAR\D, i.e. 10 times more.